mumuki/mulang/docs/index.md

 => false # because `...aPlace = buenosAires...` does not reference `aBird`...
 ```

-Here we have contextualized the inspection, so it runs only withing the contexts of the given binding.
+Here we have contextualized the inspection, so it runs only within the contexts of the given binding.

 Let's tray again: does `"aPlace"` _use_ `rosario`?
 And what about the object `aBird`?
 Does it use `aPlace` or `rosario`?